Caff1982/PyChess/README.md

 The AI uses a mini-max algorithm to search for the best move.
 It also uses alpha-beta pruning to get the optimal move quicker.

 For the evaluation function the AI uses piece values and also piece-tables.
-This improves the performance and also makes the AI play more 'human'.
+This improves the performance and also makes the AI play more human.

 ## Todo